OWASP/www-project-developer-guide/draft/10-culture-building-process-maturing/04-mas.md

 ### 8.4 Mobile Application Security

-To Do: supply a couple of sentences on the Mobile Application Security (MAS) project, such as its status as an OWASP project, where to find it along with the two components Mobile Application Security Verification Standard (MASVS) and Mobile Application Security Testing Guide (MASTG).
+To Do: supply a couple of sentences on the Mobile Application Security (MAS) project, including its status as an OWASP project, where to find it, along with the two components Mobile Application Security Verification Standard (MASVS) and Mobile Application Security Testing Guide (MASTG).

 #### What is MAS?